arieunier/apexconnector/README.md

  3- Go into the Salesforce folder and deploy the source to your org

- 4- open the org and go to remote site to update the default herokuapp  url to the one you create
+ 4- open the org and go to remote site to update the default herokuapp  url to the one you created

  5- open the external data source and do the same